-“Rights4Girls is grateful to Senators Peter and Portman for their leadership in introducing the Reentry Employment Opportunities Act today,” said Yasmin Vafa, Executive Director, Rights4Girls.
-“This important legislation represents a key bipartisan effort to assist marginalized youth in acquiring necessary skills and job opportunities to support their wellbeing and help them successfully return to their communities."
+“Rights4Girls applauds Senators Peters and Braun for their leadership in introducing the Reentry Employment Opportunities Act,” said Yasmin Vafa, Executive Director, Rights4Girls.
+“This vital legislation represents a key bipartisan effort to assist vulnerable youth in acquiring the skills necessary to help support their wellbeing and enable them to successfully return to their communities and prevent further marginalization.”

 Currently, the REO program exists as a pilot program authorized under the Workforce Innovation and Opportunity Act.
 The First Step Act – which Peters supported and helped enact – reauthorized the REO program when it was signed into law in 2018.
 However, because it currently exists as a pilot program, it does not have a dedicated funding stream and is funded through a piecemeal approach.
 This bipartisan bill would codify into law the REO program and provide it greater stability for the future.

 Peters has led numerous efforts to expand access to skills training opportunities, including through securing federal funding for community colleges in Michigan, including Mott Community College, Grand Rapids Community College, and Macomb Community College